JawjaGrl/JawjaGrl/README.md

 name = input()
 print('Hi,', name + "it's great to meet you! ")

-# or you could order a pizza and add the ingredients in a print() function
-p = 'pepperoni'
-c = 'cheese'
-z = 'pizza'
+-or you could order a pizza and add the ingredients in a print() function p = 'pepperoni' c = 'cheese' z = 'pizza'